microbiome/OMA/14_alpha_diversity.md

   diversity, and sometimes used in ecological literature.
 High dominance is obtained when one or few species have a high share of the total species abundance in the community.

+**Rarity** indices characterize the concentration of taxa at low abundance.
+  Prevalence and detection thresholds determine rare taxa whose total concentration is represented as a rarity index.

 ## Estimating alpha diversity